neagamaria/HistoryMapper/README.md

 ## Technologies

 The HistoryMapper application has a backend created in Python with Django framework and Oracle SQL Database.
 The frontend is written in HTML, CSS, and Javascript with Angular framework.
+As external APIs, there were used the Google Maps Javascript API, DBPedia API, and YouTube API.

 ## Backend